Prak2210/RenderLogs/README.md

 public ResourceInfo getResourceInfo() throws IOException {
 ```
 - @Bean method getResourceInfo gets instantiated and assembled by Spring IoC at the scan time.
 Method instantiates ResourceInfo object with parameters passed from yaml configs.
-- Once instantiated ResourceInfo, it calls "read"  on it and returns the object.
+- Once instantiated ResourceInfo, it calls read() on it and returns the object.

 ##### ResourceInfo
 - This class handles reading from log data file